uk1601/text-to-sql-finetuning/README.md

 ## 📊 Project Overview

 This project demonstrates the application of LoRA fine-tuning to adapt a pre-trained language model for the specialized task of converting natural language requests into SQL queries.
-By using parameter-efficient techniques, we achieve significant performance improvements while minimizing computational resources.
+By using parameter-efficient techniques, we achieve performance improvements while working within computational resource constraints.

 **Key Features:**
 - 🔍 Comprehensive exploratory data analysis of text-to-SQL dataset